By Dan Burgess-Milne

 What we need help with:

-Support the Centre: There is always lots of interesting jobs to do at the centre that can be allocated to meet your skills and energy levels.
+There are always lots of interesting jobs to do at the centre that can be allocated to meet your skills and energy levels.
 A free lift is available up on a Tuesday and Back on a wednesday.
-Contact Simon at firstname.lastname@example.org to discuss jobs and pick up.
+Contact firstname.lastname@example.org to discuss jobs and pick up.